-Our Policy Council members continue to meet monthly in a virtual format.
+Our Policy Council members continue to meet monthly.
 Membership consists of current and former Head Start parents and members of the community who share a common interest in the welfare of children and families.
-Representatives are elected from Head Start, PA Pre-K Counts, and Early Head Start.
+Representatives are elected through the Parent Committee from Head Start, PA Pre-K Counts, and Early Head Start.